Soyn/DoubanMoviesTop250/README.md

 ## Note
 - Python 2.7.9
-- Requests and BeautifulSoup recommand
+- Requests and BeautifulSoup needed
 - Using sqlite3

 ## TODO